1. thinkSPAIN

 Best places in Spain for entertainment

-Water sports are ingrained into the everyday culture in many coastal areas, including Costa del Sol (Málaga province), Costa de la Luz (Cádiz and Huelva province), the Balearic and Canary Islands, and the Costa Blanca.
+Water sports are ingrained into the everyday culture in many coastal areas, including Costa del Sol, Costa de la Luz, the Balearic and Canary Islands, and the Costa Blanca.
 Scuba-diving, sailing, kite-surfing and similar activities are easy to find in these areas.
-At the opposite end of Spain, the coast of Cantabria in the north is described as a surfer's paradise - favourite spots for the best waves include Somo beach near Santander, Laredo, Santoña, and Ribamontán al Mar.
-One of Spain's top surfing locations is Mundaka beach in the Basque Country, and another is Pantín beach in Valdoviño, in Galicia's A Coruña province.
+In the north of Spain, top surf sports include Cantabria, the Basque Country and Galicia.

 Depending upon your criteria when searching for the ideal location for your Spanish home, you may now find you have far too much choice.
 To help you narrow it down, you might like to take a look at our Find Your Place in Spain section, where you can search by facilities and lifestyle factors that are most important to you.